Slyracoon23/hugo-academia-blog/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: University of Colorado
+- name: University of Colorado Boulder
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My interests include robotics, simulation and artificial inteligen.
+bio: My interests include robotics, simulation and artificial inteligence.

 # Should the user's education and interests be displayed?
 display_education: false